ValtteriL/ValtteriL.github.io/content/posts/binance-triangular-arbitrage.md

 This resulted in unwanted exposure to the asset it happened to end up with, which was invariably fartcoin tier volatility nightmares.
 It turned out to be hard to get rid of the exposure without manual intervention and taking a loss, as arbitrage opportunities in these assets were a lot more rare than in bitcoin.

-In an attempt to resolve the exposure problem and further reduce latency, I limited the assets it would trade to a select few.
+In an attempt to resolve the exposure problem and further reduce latency, I limited the assets it would trade to a select few at the expense of the total number of opportunities.
 These assets were fiat, had high volume at the time, or were stablecoins.
 I tried to strike balance between subjective stability and the number of arbitrage opportunities involving the assets.
 This resulted in focusing on [these 26 assets](https://github.com/ValtteriL/harjus/blob/69adb62151f8ab44d793258ad5f7a54182c80ed4/deploy/playbooks/group_vars/harjus_instance/prod.yml#L24), that at the time made up 93 trading symbols and form 804 different arbitrage paths.